SECRETS of Nationwide Car Accident Claims REVEALED!By Stewart J. Guss on January 7th, 2021

 Nationwide doesn’t want you to have all this help.
 Why would they!?
 They can fool unrepresented claimants into accepting much less than represented parties equipped with proper legal knowledge.

 One more tactic that adjusters may use to dissuade you from calling a law firm is by telling you that a lawyer will be too expensive and will only take chunks of your settlement money from you.
 This is NOT the truth when it comes to our car accident lawyers!
 Even though many law firms are notorious for charging exorbitant hourly fees, this is not how our firm works.

-At Stewart J. Guss, Attorney at Law, our legal team consults with clients and reviews their options for FREE.
+At Stewart J. Guss, Injury Accident Lawyers, our legal team consults with clients and reviews their options for FREE.
 If we determine you have a valid insurance claim, we will file and handle your claim for FREE.
 Yes, you read that right—you will pay NOTHING out-of-pocket for us to handle your claim.
 If we successfully get a settlement for you, our fees come directly out of your settlement and NOT from your bank account.
 This means that ANYONE can afford to have the help of a car accident lawyer!